scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 # How to install ScalarDB Analytics with PostgreSQL in your local environment with Docker

-This documents explains how to set up a local environment that runs ScalarDB Analytics with PostgreSQL using the multi-storage back-end of Cassandra, PostgreSQL, and DynamoDB local server using [Docker Compose](https://docs.docker.com/compose/).
+This document explains how to set up a local environment that runs ScalarDB Analytics with PostgreSQL using the multi-storage back-end of Cassandra, PostgreSQL, and DynamoDB local server using [Docker Compose](https://docs.docker.com/compose/).

 ## Prerequisites